-Records show that Gambit Matrix was a shell company under Cory’s control.
+Records show that Gambit Matrix was a shell company under the former CEO’s control.
 He established the company in January 2015, but it never performed any “legitimate, substantive business activities” before it was dissolved in September 2016, the indictment states.
-Cory still controlled the bank account into which the embezzled funds from SharedLabs were transferred.
+He still controlled the bank account into which the embezzled funds from SharedLabs were transferred.
 He used the money for personal expenses, such as Super Bowl tickets and the $11,630 purchase of a gold Rolex watch, according to the indictment.

 Wire fraud is a criminal offense that involves intentionally initiating a fraud scheme in order to obtain money or property through the use of interstate “wires.”
 The alleged wire transfers that Cory authorized were made from Florida to North Carolina, making them interstate transfers.
 This is why prosecutors are charging him with wire fraud.

-If convicted, Cory faces up to 20 years in federal prison for each count of wire fraud and up to 10 years in prison for the money laundering offense.
-Prosecutors are also seeking the forfeiture of at least $558,701—the proceeds of Cory’s alleged criminal conduct.
+If convicted, the accused faces up to 20 years in federal prison for each count of wire fraud and up to 10 years in prison for the money laundering offense.
+Prosecutors are also seeking the forfeiture of at least $558,701—the proceeds of the accused’s alleged criminal conduct.

 Anyone accused of committing wire fraud and money laundering in Florida should immediately consult an experienced attorney.
 A competent attorney can review the evidence, conduct an independent investigation, and help the accused choose the best course of action to minimize the potential penalties or have the charges dropped.